Sarah-Cameron/cnvfinder/README.md

 > If your cluster's compute nodes can't reach the internet, this in-run download won't work.
 Pre-download reads and assemblies together ahead of time instead, with `bin/both_downloads.sh`, then follow Path B below.

 > [!TIP]
 > A ready-made file with the right columns (`Run`, `BioSample`) can be pulled straight from [NCBI/SRA](https://www.ncbi.nlm.nih.gov/sra): filter for the genomes you want, then use *Send to → File → RunInfo*.
-Then you can easily copy and paste the SRA accession IDs and corresponding BioSample ID for that read set.
+Then you can easily copy and paste the SRA accession IDs column and corresponding BioSample ID column for that read set into a new .csv file.

 #### Path B: Using your own reads